 Compliance

 The 2026 Return of Title IV final rule rewrites clock-hour calculations and codifies the 14-day last-date-of-attendance rule.
-R2T4 is already the #1 audit finding.
+R2T4 is already the number-one audit finding.
 One attendance record fixes it.

-Effective July 1, 2026, the Return of Title IV (R2T4) final rule standardizes how clock-hour programs calculate the percentage of the payment period completed — tying it to scheduled hours — and codifies longstanding guidance: schools that take attendance must determine a withdrawal no later than 14 days after the student's last date of attendance (LDA).
+Effective July 1, 2026, the Return of Title IV (R2T4) final rule standardizes how clock-hour programs calculate the percentage of the payment period completed, tying it to scheduled hours, and codifies longstanding guidance: schools that take attendance must determine a withdrawal no later than 14 days after the student’s last date of attendance.
 R2T4 has long been the single most frequent source of program-review findings.

 Why most schools get this wrong